lexcomber/RSLcode/README.md

 # RSLcode
-Code and data used to produce a recent Remote Sensing Letters submission:
+Code and data used to produce a recent Remote Sensing Letters submission.
+You can download the `.Rmd` file and run this in RStudio.
+It will download the data and develop the analyses described in the letter, as well as compiling the `PDF` document.
+Please contact me if you have queries!
+Lex (a.comber@leeds.ac.uk)

 *Geographically weighted correspondence matrices forlocalerror reporting and change analyses:  mapping the spatial distribution of errors and change*